mvdwetering/yamaha_ynca/README.md

 <br/>

->After the initial configuration is complete make sure to check out the integration options to configure available soundmodes, inputs and more to match your receiver because not everything can be autodetected.
+> After the initial configuration is complete, check the integration options to configure available sound modes, inputs, and more to match your receiver because not everything can be autodetected.
 >
->The integration options can be accessed through the cogwheel on the integrations page.
+> The integration options can be accessed through the cogwheel on the integrations page.

 ## Removal